StatMixedML/XGBoostLSS/README.md

 ## Simulation

 We start with a simulated a data set that exhibits heteroscedasticity.
-The data is simulated as follows
+The data is simulated as follows:

 ```r
 # Simulate